Nunn Better Dog Food receives the Advisor’s second-lowest tier rating of 2 stars.

 First, we find no mention of probiotics, friendly bacteria applied to the surface of the kibble after processing to help with digestion.

-Judging by its ingredients alone, Nunn Better looks like a below average dry dog food.
+Judging by its ingredients alone, Nunn Better Dog Food looks like a below-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.